Helpful information for visitors, farmers and agricultural supporters.

 For Patrons: How to Support Maine Farms and Find Agritourism Events

 There are many ways to support farms.
 This includes choosing farm products to enjoy year-round.
-Another way to support farms is to learn more about agriculture and understand how these Maine businesses create quality products.
+Another way to support farms is to learn about agriculture and understand how these Maine businesses create quality products.
 There are thousands of farms in Maine.
-Hundreds offer tours, events, and educational experiences, as well as quality farm products.
+Many farms offer tours, events, educational experiences and quality farm products.

-Make your visit memorable trip for everyone involved!
+Make your visit a memorable trip for everyone involved!
 Here are some tips for your agricultural exploration:

 - Help keep farms healthy — stay home if sick.